The Invisible Woman

 The unfortunate, yet presumably deliberate, portrayal of his wife as fat, unattractive and a hindrance to his happiness seems an attempt to justify Dickens’ infidelity – but somehow the way Fiennes portrays this (both in front of the camera and behind it) gives the film a beauty that it doesn’t quite deserve.
 As a love story, it is overly defensive and a little too sentimental – but as a look at the flaws integral within the greatest and weakest among us, it certainly hits the spot.

-The Invisible Woman is released in the UK on 7th February 2014.
+The Invisible Woman is released nationwide on 7th February 2014.

 Watch the trailer for The Invisible Woman here: